lincolnpoh/github-learning-repo/README.md

 - "git merge [Insert the target remote repo name/branch we want to merge from the remote repo with the local repo.
 Eg: origin/master]": Once we fetches the latest source code from the remote repository, we need to merge it to the local repo to get our project folder to reflect those changes.
 If we are unsure of what name/branch we should merge with, click on the branch at the bottom left of Visual studio code to confirm it.

+- "git merge --abort": This command is self-explanatory, as it will abort any merge.
+We might need to execute this command when there is a merge conflict.

+- "git merge --squash [Insert target branch to merge & squash]": This command will merge the target branch, into the currently checkout branch, as well as "squashing" (which literally mean to crush or squeeze something with force so that it becomes flat) everything commited in the target branch, so that the final result in the merged (checked-out) branch will only show the summary of "Merge branch [Target branch] into branch [Checked out branch]" in git log.
+Basically this is the same as merge, except for the fact that it leaves a clean git log history in the merged branch.

 - "git rebase [Insert the target remote repo name/branch we want to merge from the remote repo with the local repo.
 Eg: origin/master]": Has the same purpose as merge, in we use it to merge two different branches.
+We usually use rebase when working with a forked repo, in our local repo, to be in sync with the upstream for the master or main branch.
+Before using rebase, remember the golden rule: Do NOT rebase any of our own repo into ANY public branches, potentially used by other developers.
+This will cause the public branch history to get altered (eg: the master or main branch git history will get altered with our own repo).
-However, the result is kind of different.
+Why is this the case?
+Merge and rebase achieve the same merge result, but the process and its real end result is kind of different.
-Rebase will allow our branch to stay up-to-date with all the latest commits from the other specified branch.
+Rebase will merge specified branch to the current checkout branch, by moving the entire current checkout branch to begin on the tip of the specified branch.
-Whereas for merge, we will have to keep fetching & merging from the branch of our interest.

-- "git merge --abort": This commond is self-explanatory, as it will abort any merge.
-We might need to execute this command when there is a merge conflict.
+Eg: if we execute "git rebase master" while "feature" branch has been checked out, it will end up with the following result:
+[master commit 1] <- [master commit 2] <- [feature commit 1] <- [feature commit 2] <- [feature done commit].
+Rebasing will effectively incorporate all of the new commits of "feature" branch in "master" branch, as if we developed "feature" directly INSIDE the "master" branch.
+Whereas if we were to git merge "master" into "feature" branch, it will result in the "merging" being logged:
+[master commit 1] <- [master commit 2] <- [feature commit 1] <- [feature commit 2] <- [feature done commit] <- [Merged feature branch with master branch].
+Rebasing has several benefits:
+(1) eliminates the unnecessary merge commits required by git merge.
+(2) results in a perfectly linear project history—we can follow the tip of "feature" branch all the way to the beginning of the project.
+However, by using rebase, we have the following demerits:
+(1) users can’t track how and when commits were merged on the target branch (2) rebase won’t work with pull requests since we can’t see minor changes someone else made (3) rebase makes us resolve conflicts in the order that were created to continue the rebase.
+Unfortunately, this means more work for us, as we may need to fix the same conflicts repeatedly
+(4) rebase lowers the feature down to a small number of commits, making it challenging to see the context

 - "git pull <[Insert name of repo/ remote name.
 Eg: origin] [Insert name of target branch.
 Eg: master] (if we have specified "-u" flag during the git push command, we can skip specifying the remote branch, because Git already know where to pull from.)>": This command combines both the fetch and the merge command into one.